OctopusDeploy/docs/docs/packaging-applications/index.md

 How you create your packages depends on which package type you wish to create.
 Octopus generally treats all packages the same, so choose the tooling and package type that is easiest for you to create.
 For example:

-- ASP.NET apps (.NET Framework): use [OctoPack](/docs/home/packaging-applications/nuget-packages/using-octopack.md)
+- ASP.NET apps (.NET Framework): useÂ [OctoPack](/docs/home/packaging-applications/nuget-packages/using-octopack.md)
-- Windows Services (.NET Framework): use [OctoPack](/docs/home/packaging-applications/nuget-packages/using-octopack.md)
+- Windows Services (.NET Framework):Â useÂ [OctoPack](/docs/home/packaging-applications/nuget-packages/using-octopack.md)
 - .NET Core apps: use `dotnet pack`
 - JavaScript apps: use [grunt, gulp or octojs](/docs/home/guides/node-on-nix-deployments/create-&-push-node.js-project.md)
-- Working with TeamCity: use our [extension](/docs/home/api-and-integration/teamcity.md), `octo.exe pack` or even the built in tools for [TeamCity](https://blog.jetbrains.com/teamcity/2010/02/artifact-packaging-with-teamcity/)
+- Working with TeamCity: use our [extension](/docs/home/api-and-integration/teamcity.md),Â `octo.exe pack`Â or even the built in tools forÂ [TeamCity](https://blog.jetbrains.com/teamcity/2010/02/artifact-packaging-with-teamcity/)
-- Working with VSTS: use our [extension](/docs/home/api-and-integration/visual-studio-team-services-(vsts).md) and/or `octo.exe pack`
+- Working with VSTS:Â use our [extension](/docs/home/api-and-integration/visual-studio-team-services-(vsts).md)Â and/orÂ `octo.exe pack`
-- Just want to package up a folder as-is: use `octo.exe pack` or just zip it up!
+- Just want to package up a folder as-is: useÂ `octo.exe pack`Â or just zip it up!